dotnet/docs-maui/docs/fundamentals/shell/pages.md

 The `Shell.NavBarIsVisible` attached property, of type `bool`, controls if the navigation bar is visible when a page is presented.
 By default the value of the property is `true`.

-While this property can be set on a subclassed `Shell` object, it's typically set on any pages that want to make the navigation bar invisible.
+While this property can be set on a subclassed <xref:Microsoft.Maui.Controls.Shell> object, it's typically set on any pages that want to make the navigation bar invisible.
 For example, the following XAML shows disabling the navigation bar from a <xref:Microsoft.Maui.Controls.ContentPage>:

 ```xaml
 <ContentPage ...